snudm-starlab/FALCON2/FALCON2/README.md

 **Rank**: Rank of convolution.
 Copy the conv layer for k times, run independently and add output together at the end of the layer.
 This hyperparameter helps balace compression rate/ accelerate rate and accuracy.

-**FALCONBranch**: New version of FALCON - for fitting FALCON into ShuffleUnitV2 architecture.
+**FALCON-branch**: New version of FALCON - for fitting FALCON into ShuffleUnitV2 architecture.

 #### Data description
 * CIFAR-100 datasets